andrasq/node-qbson/Readme.md

 ### byteLength( string, from, to )

 return the number of bytes needed to store the specified portion of the string.
-Examines the buffer, does not use `Buffer.byteLength`.
+Examines the string, does not use `Buffer.byteLength`.

 Change Log